 “In states with weak exemption laws, working families are at risk of falling deeper into financial peril if their wages and bank accounts can be seized as they struggle to pay for heat, food, and other necessities,” said Michael Best, staff attorney at the National Consumer Law Center.
 “Weak protections for the income and assets that families need imperil their health and safety, push them deeper into poverty, and can widen the racial wealth gap.”

 NCLC’s annual survey of exemption law in the 50 states, District of Columbia, Puerto Rico, and the Virgin Islands finds that not one jurisdiction meets five basic standards:

-- Preventing debt collectors from seizing so much of the debtor’s wages that the debtor is pushed below a living wage,
+- Preventing creditors from seizing so much of the debtor’s wages that the debtor is pushed below a living wage;

 - Allowing the debtor to keep a used car of at least average value;

 - Preserving the family’s home—at least a median-value home;

 - Preserving a basic amount in a bank account so that the debtor’s funds to pay essential costs such as rent, utilities, and commuting expenses and to weather income and expense shocks are not cleaned out; and

 - Preventing seizure and sale of the debtor’s necessary household goods.

 Better states: Arizona went from a D in last year’s report to the highest grade in the nation with an A this year.
 An Arizona ballot initiative increased a wide array of protections, from wage and bank account seizure to the family home and household goods, but the state still falls short of protecting a living wage.
 Massachusetts, which modernized its archaic exemption laws in 2010, and Nevada, which also recently improved its laws, come next closest to meeting these five basic standards, each rating a high B grade.
 Solid B states include Connecticut, the District of Columbia, Maine, Puerto Rico, and Texas, while California, New York, Oklahoma, and South Carolina rate low B grades.